tomrobertsOF/Rosenbluth.jl/README.md

 sample(Model, max_size, num_runs)
 ```

-For more detailed examples and usage instructions, please refer to the documentation.

 ## Contributing
 Contributions to Rosenbluth.jl are very welcome!
 If you have a suggestion for an improvement or have found a bug, please open an issue on our GitHub repository.
 If you'd like to contribute code, please submit a pull request.